johncprograms/text_editor/README.md

 My personal text editor.
 It's a modal editor I wrote to avoid wrist problems, so it's not very user-friendly.
 But it works for me, and hey, you might find some interesting code in there.

+# logistics
 It's Windows-only, AVX2-only.
 That's because all the machines I'm using meet that spec.
 It mainly uses AVX2 to have reasonably fast software rendering ( ~10 milliseconds end-to-end frame time, on a 4k display ).

 It used to use OpenGL, but OpenGL on Windows requires at least half a second of boot delay; particularly in SetPixelFormat to set up the driver's GL context.
 Terrible.
 Perhaps D2D/D3D would fare better, but I doubt it.
-So we use our own software rendering ( ~7 cycles per pixel for text transparency blending ), fed into good ol' GDI.
+So we use our own software rendering ( ~7 cycles per pixel for texture transparency blending ), fed into good ol' GDI.
 It turns out that's fast enough for realtime animation of such simple data, so I'm sticking with that for now.
 The OGL crap is still in there; I'll let it sit since that transition was recent.

 The build/ folder has the batch files to build debug/ship versions of the program.
 It requires a VS2019 Community Edition install to build: